dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 }
 ```

-The signer should reply with a message indicating that it is ready to receive additional messages:
+The signer should reply with a message with indicating that it is ready to receive additional messages.
+The message `targetOrigin` should be set to the `icrc29_status` message its `origin` property value.

 ```json
 {